 Please see below for a list of upcoming and recent events organised wholly or in part by the EDI committee.

-To celebrate Black History Month, and the contributions of black role models to the field of mathematical sciences, the department is pleased to have Dr Nira Chamberlain as our guest speaker delivering the annual Pascal lecture 2020.
-Please click here to watch a recording of Dr Chamberlain's talk.
+To celebrate the contributions of black role models to the field of Mathematical Sciences, the department of Mathematical Sciences, Durham University is pleased to have Dr Angela Tabiri as our guest speaker.